-Retirement in Australia offers expats a high quality of life and an opportunity to enjoy their retirement in a spacious, pollution-free environment that has an abundance of natural resources and beauty hot spots.
+Retirement in Australia offers ex-pats a high quality of life and an opportunity to enjoy their retirement in a spacious, pollution-free environment that has an abundance of natural resources and beauty hot spots.
 In addition to its well-developed infrastructure, Australia’s moderate winters have made it an increasingly popular destination for those retirees from abroad who seek warm, pleasant climates.

-Life expectancy in Australia is high and the health and social care facilities on offer are of a very good quality.
+Life expectancy in Australia is high and the health and social care facilities on offer are of very good quality.
 However, retirees should always bear in mind the fact that they will not be entitled to any government or medical benefits during their retirement in Australia and will need to secure their own fully-comprehensive insurance policy from an Australian company.

 The Australian residential market is primarily focused on renting as opposed to sales and because of the lack of competition for properties that are for sale, purchasing a property can often act as a useful economical entry point for people who are looking to retire in Australia.

 Australia has a low crime rate and is a relatively safe country.
 However, as with most destinations, retirees should act with caution, especially when out in the city at night.
-Homes and cars should be kept secured when unoccupied.
+Homes and cars should be kept secure when unoccupied.

 People who wish to retire in Australia must be over the age of 55.
-With the exception of your spouse, who does not need to over 55 to qualify, you cannot have any dependents.
+With the exception of your spouse, who does not need to be over 55 to qualify, you cannot have any dependents.
 People who apply for the standard retirement visa will be awarded a temporary visa in the first instance, which is valid for four years.
-After this period has lapsed, the visa can then be renewed on a two year rolling basis.
+After this period has lapsed, the visa can then be renewed on a two-year rolling basis.
 In order to qualify you will be required to demonstrate that you are in good health and have no previous criminal convictions.

-For full details about the latest visa requirements for retiring in Australia please see our international relocation guides.
-These contain full and up to date details of the visa requirements and application process.
+For full details about the latest visa requirements for retiring in Australia, please see our international relocation guides.
+These contain full and up-to-date details of the visa requirements and application process.